-The museum also hosted the fundraisers LUGO (April 30) and galaMODERN (November 30), which provide vital support to art programs for everyone in the community.
-2022 also included the return of WEGO (August 14), a free, all-day arts festival for all ages that take place both inside and around the museum.
+The museum also hosted the fundraisers LUGO on March 4, and galaMODERN on November 2, which provide vital support to art programs for everyone in the community.
+More than 1,000 people attended the annual event WEGO, a free, all-day arts festival for all ages that take place both inside and around the museum, on August 27.